ujjawalcse/Generative-AI/README.md

    - Used OpenAI Embedding model(text-embedding-ada-002) to generate embeddings of this organized news text
    - Used Cosine distance similarity score to retrieve top-n results corresponding to the query asked by the user
    - Generated response using OpenAI Chat Completion API with the above top-n results as context.

+3. Ask Questions from multiple PDFs :

+   It's an LLM-based project where users can upload a folder containing multiple PDFs and ask questions about the relevant topic
+   - Used Langchain PyPDFLoader to load documents, split the text into smaller chunks using RecursiveCharacterTextSplitter, and create vectordb using DocArrayInMemorySearch
+   - Generate the response using ConversationalRetrievalChain with custom memory handling
+   - Tested by uploading a folder containing 10 Deep deep-learning papers

+4. Ask Questions from Youtube Video content:

+   It's an LLM-based project where users can pass multiple YouTube video URLs and ask questions about the relevant topic
+   - Used Langchain YoutubeLoader to load text contents from the YouTube videos, split the text into smaller chunks using RecursiveCharacterTextSplitter, and create vectordb using DocArrayInMemorySearch
+   - Generate the response using ConversationalRetrievalChain with custom memory handling
+   - Tested by passing 2 YouTube video URLs for Machine Learning Tutorial

-3. Social Media Post Writer :
+5. Social Media Post Writer :

-   It's an LLM-based project which can be used to write engaging posts for different social media like LinkedIn/Twitter/Instagram.
+   It's an LLM-based project that can be used to write engaging posts for different social media like LinkedIn/Twitter/Instagram.
    - User can select multiple options like Platform for which the post has to be written, in a specific tone, for the target public, in a limited number of words etc.
    - Generated automatic efficient and relevant prompts using Langchain
    - Used Langchain with OpenAI API to generate the relevant posts

-4. Movie Story, Plot, Character, and Scene Generation :
+6. Movie Story, Plot, Character, and Scene Generation :
    - Given a summary of a story, It generates an attractive title for the story
    - Given the story's summary and few-shot examples of the story's character with a short description, We generate a mind-blowing character's name and description for our story.
    - Visualize character using Stable Diffusion (Attractive Image)
    - Given the character's description and one-shot example of story breakdown into place, plot, and beats, We generate story beats for our story
-   - Given few-shot examples of places with their description, We generate place description for our story
+   - Given few-shot examples of places with their description, We generate place descriptions for our story
    - Given the place description, Generated the place's scene using Stable Diffusion (Attractive Image)
    - Given a one-shot example of a scene with the corresponding dialogue among the characters, We generate dialogues for our scene, place, and characters.